clincha/ElasticStar/README.md

 As a Starling Bank account holder with multiple accounts, I want to be able to see the data from all the accounts, so that I can explore trends from each account and between the accounts.

 As a saver, I want to rapidly build and destroy visualizations, so that I can keep my view as relevant as possible.

+As a recruiter, I want to know what a candidate is capable of, so that I can recruit them into the correct role.

 ### Elastic Stack